 2. Send a company-wide wellbeing survey

 Many organizations that want to implement an employee wellbeing program simply don’t know where to start.
-Start with your employees!
+The best place to begin is with your employees.

 If you are looking for some wellbeing questions for your survey, start with simple and straight-forward open or scale questions such as: